 Contemporary commissioned bas-relief and three dimensional one-off and limited edition hot metal bronze, marble/resin and wood carvings by Ian G Brennan:

-Outlined here is just a small example of the bas-relief and three-dimensional wood carvings and bronze sculpture Ian G Brennan has created during the past two decades and although many of his commissions particularly for the Royal Household may not all be shown on this website it does however give a rather good idea of the wide variety of both heraldic and realistic commissions in many different mediums that sculptor Ian G Brennan has produced during these years.
+Outlined here is just a small example of the bas-relief and three-dimensional wood carvings and bronze sculpture Ian G Brennan has created between 1984 when he first started woodcarving to 2000 and although many of his commissions particularly for the Royal Household may not all be shown on this website it does however give a rather good idea of the wide variety of both heraldic and realistic commissions in many different mediums that sculptor Ian G Brennan has produced during this period.

 Ian G Brennan has been a professional sculptor since 1984 and is one of those rare sculptors that both carves and casts.
 The majority of Ian's work is involved with producing one-off both realistic and heraldic bronze sculptures and wood carvings in both three dimensions and bas-relief, with the wood carvings often being carved from a single piece of wood.
 Ian first began casting his work in bronze and occasionally silver in 1996 and when he is not producing the master copy directly from plaster or clay he frequently uses his original wood sculptures as the master copies for his bronze sculptures.